twokul/poke-twitter-mcp/README.md

 npx @modelcontextprotocol/inspector
 ```

-Open http://localhost:3000 and connect to `http://localhost:8000/mcp` using "Streamable HTTP" transport.
+Open http://localhost:3000 and connect to `http://localhost:8000/mcp` using "Streamable HTTP" transport (NOTE THE `/mcp`!).

 ## Deployment